SF-WDI-LABS/js-algorithms-drills/stacks-and-queues/README.md

  > The "top" could be the end of the array, and you could use array methods `push` and `pop`.
 Thanks, JavaScript!
  </details>

-1. **Stretch:** How would you implement a stack with a fixed-size array?
+1. **Stretch:** How would you implement a stack with a fixed-size array? (<a href="https://stackoverflow.com/questions/33725821/why-would-one-implement-a-stack-using-a-fixed-length-array-instead-of-a-variable">Why would you want to do this?</a>)

 ## Queues